Automorphisms of the plane preserving a curve: Classification of the possible group actions and the proof of Theorem

 If $r=m=1$, then $\Gamma=\tilde{\Gamma}\simeq \A^1$ (every form of the affine line over a perfect field is trivial, see \cite{Rus70}).

 If $r=1$ and $m=2$, then $\tilde{\Gamma}\simeq \A^1$ and $\Gamma$ is {a unicuspidal} curve.

-If $r=m=2$, then $\Gamma=\tilde{\Gamma}$ is smooth and isomorphic, over $\kk$, to $\A^1\setminus \{0\}$. \end{proof} \begin{rem} Lemma~\ref{LEM:AutoCurve} is false over a non-perfect field, since there are non-trivial forms of the affine line and its additive group; see \cite{Rus70} for a classification of such curves. \end{rem}
+If $r=m=2$, then $\Gamma=\tilde{\Gamma}$ is smooth and isomorphic, over $\KK$, to $\A^1\setminus \{0\}$. \end{proof} \begin{rem} Lemma~\ref{LEM:AutoCurve} is false over a non-perfect field, since there are non-trivial forms of the affine line and its additive group; see \cite{Rus70} for a classification of such curves. \end{rem}

-\begin{lem} Assume that $\k$ is a perfect field.
-Let $\Gamma \subseteq \AA^2$ be a closed geometrically irreducible curve and assume that $\Aut(\AA^2, \Gamma)$ is an algebraic group that is of positive dimension $($over $\kk)$.
-Then, $\Aut(\A^2,\Gamma)$ contains a closed subgroup $G$ defined over~$\k$, which is either \begin{enumerate}[$i)$] \item a one-dimensional torus, i.e. isomorphic to $\GG_m$ over $\kk$, \item or isomorphic to $\GG_a$ over~$\k$. \end{enumerate} \end{lem}
+\begin{lem} Assume that $\K$ is a perfect field.
+Let $\Gamma \subseteq \AA^2$ be a closed geometrically irreducible curve and assume that $\Aut(\AA^2, \Gamma)$ is an algebraic group of positive dimension $($over $\KK)$.
+Then, $\Aut(\A^2,\Gamma)$ contains a closed subgroup $G$ defined over~$\K$, which is either \begin{enumerate}[$i)$] \item a one-dimensional torus, i.e.\;isomorphic to the one-dimensional multiplicative group $\GG_m$ over $\KK$, \item or isomorphic to the one-dimensional additive group $\GG_a$ over~$\K$. \end{enumerate} \end{lem}

 \begin{proof} The algebraic group $\Aut(\AA^2, \Gamma)$ is isomorphic to a closed subgroup of $\Aut(\Gamma)$ (Theorem~\ref{Thm:Main}).
 This gives three possibilities for $\Gamma$, according to Lemma~\ref{LEM:AutoCurve}.